-One of the things to do in Zadar is to try its locally produces liqueurs which gained a world recognition back in the day.
+One of the things to do in Zadar is to try its locally produced liqueurs which gained a world recognition back in the day.
 In 1857 there were 18 distilleries that produced more than 35 different types of liqueurs in the city!
-We have tried several from Makarska brand and they were exceptionally tasty.
+We have tried several from the Makarska brand and they were exceptionally tasty.
 If not the luggage limit, we would have brought a box.

 Watch the sunset and listen to the Sea Organ

-Interested how the sea can play a music with its waves?
+Interested in how the sea can play music with its waves?
 Then you should definitely come to Zadar.
 The first time I have heard about the Sea Organ on social media, I knew I had to see it with my own eyes.
 It’s such a unique and interesting creation that has become one of the most iconic Zadar attractions.

 How it works you may ask?
 Well, the waves push air through 35 underwater pipes that stretch across 70 meters, and the sound pops-up along a small part of the promenade.
 Sit here after a long walk within the old town of the city, bring a snack, a bottle of local wine, and enjoy the sunset and the music nature plays for you.
 However, do note that all of the tourists want to do the same, so to secure a spot come here early.

 When the sun vanishes on the horizon and the day becomes darker, the solar-powered piece of the art lights up right next to the Sea Organ.
 This is Greeting to the Sun, made from 300 multi-layer glass plates that create a 22 diameter circle.
 These brightly colored lights kind of reminded me of the disco floors of the 80s.

 Similar to the Sea Organ, this gets quite crowded as well with everyone wanting to take pictures in every possible pose!